carla-simulator/carla/Docs/adv_traffic_manager.md

 * __Related .cpp files:__ `MotionPlannerStage.cpp`.

-__5. Apply Control Stage:__ receives actuation signals (such as throttle, brake, steer) from the Motion planner stage and commands these to the simulator in batches to control every vehicles' movement.
+__5. Apply Control Stage:__ receives actuation signals (such as throttle, brake, steer) from the Motion Planner stage and commands these to the simulator in batches to control every vehicles' movement.
 It mainly uses the __apply_batch()__ method in [carla.Client](../python_api/#carla.Client) and different [carla.VehicleControl](../python_api/#carla.Client) for the registered vehicles.

 * __Related .cpp files:__ `BatchControlStage.cpp`.

 #### Additional modules

-__Memory map:__ in order to ease computation costs during the localization stage, the map is divided into a grid of waypoints, so that these are not calculated every time.
+__Cached map:__ in order to ease computation costs during the localization stage, the map is divided into a grid of waypoints, so that these are not calculated every time.
 These waypoints are not the usual _carla.Waypoint_ accessible from the API but a specific data structure designed according to the needs of the TM.
 The grid of waypoints representing the road map is at the same time divided into different sections, each of them representing little portions of the road, for instance a junction.
 These sections are numbered and connected so that it is easier to locate a vehicle on the map and to identify which vehicle are close to it.

 * __Related .cpp files:__ `InMemoryMap.cpp` and `SimpleWaypoint.cpp`.